 … yoga has changed my life in more ways than I have room or time to ever put into words and over the years, as I have been fortunate enough to teach around the world, I have seen these same ripples of vibrance, health, and mindfulness take place in the lives of others.

 … as a paramedic, I saw the worst parts of sadness and illness in people for a long time; drug and child abuse, assault, sickness and death.
-Rather than allowing this to alter my view on humanity, I dove in even deeper to find how and what we can change with practice and patience.
+Rather than allowing this to tarnish my view on humanity, I dove in even deeper to find how and what we can change with practice and patience.
 I intensified my studies and research at the University of Central Florida in psychology and neuroanatomy, determined to find out more on the benefits of a mindful lifestyle– of which yoga is just one component.

 … now, along with fellow fitness professionals, trainers, nutritionists, and physicians, we are working together to bring a well-rounded, real and accessible lifestyle approach to others.
 Yoga is not a fad.
 Diets don’t work.
 Real people enjoy cocktails and pizza from time to time.
 The yogic approach to being healthy and happy needs a modern makeover, backed by science and fact, yet fueled by what is actually doable with busy schedules, kids, jobs, and life.